hatem-elsheref/laravel-with-docker/README.md

 $ change the database connection connfigurations in .env file to
 $ change the permissions of storage dir
 $ generate new key > php artisan key:generate
-$ run migrations file > php artisan migrate:fresh --seed
+$ run migrations file > php artisan migrate:fresh --seed > in the php_server container not in host

 > DB_CONNECTION=mysql
 > DB_HOST=mysql_server